pabloazurduy/notes/machine_learning/P1-ml-oreilly.md

 #### Comparing two errors samples from CV

-In some examples using the mean error of a number of CVsamples might be missing some variance of the error, to compare more effectively use a `scioy.stats.t.interval()` test. (a t-test confidence interval)
+In some examples using the mean error of a number of CVsamples might be missing some variance of the error, to compare more effectively use a `scipy.stats.t.interval()` test. (a t-test confidence interval)

 ```python
 from scipy import stats